Veleth/Thesis/sockets/notes.md

 Dropout - what if first, what if middle, what if last?
 What if GM?

 ## ROADMAP:
-Sat - GM init and string, further dropout
-Sun - Mild input validation on login screen, username collision regex (name end or _), user list display Mon - GM dropout, roll invocation function
+Mon - GM dropout, roll invocation function, input validation on login screen (with prompts) Tue - user list selection?
-Tue -